Dobrofiner/DobSandbox/README.md

 # DobSandbox
 The Source Code of DobSandbox Game
 # Controls
-Arrows  - to move
+Arrows  - to move 1
-Escape - pause game
+Escape - pause game 2
-F1 - debug menu
+F1 - debug menu 3
-F3 - to enable or disable music
+F3 - to enable or disable music 4
-D - enable or disable delete mode
+D - enable or disable delete mode 5
-Click on blocks to select it
+Click on blocks to select it 6
 # Credits:
-Credits:
 Game Coded by Dobrofiner

           Textures and Sprites by Dobrofiner and Bboy Haggy-Waggy and VadModeOfficial